jokyv/dotfiles/aider/README.md

-# Personal Notes for Aider
+# Notes for Aider

+## General notes

 - currently works with python3.12 and below
-- run a venv with uv and python3.12
+- run a venv with uv and python3.12 as `uv venv talk_to_ai -p python3.12`
+  - activate env as `source talk_to_ai/bin/activate`
+  - `uv pip install aider-chat[help]`
+- best architect in terms of value per dollar is currently: `openrouter/deepseek/deepseek-r1`
+- prefer `diff` edit format for the editor model as it uses less tokens
+  - add `--editor-edit-format diff` into the initial `aider` command.

 ## Run architect/editor setup

-If you have sonnet via anthropic
+### If you have sonnet via anthropic

 ```bash
 aider --architect --model openrouter/deepseek/deepseek-r1 --editor-model sonnet
 ```

-If you have sonnet via openrouter
+### If you have sonnet via openrouter

 ```bash
 # PAID deepseek version